 May 2006 I held my beautiful newly born baby boy and I saw a perfect body with the exception of his smile…there was the bilateral cleft through is upper lip extending into his nostrils and a gaping hole where the roof of his mouth should be.
 This was a complete shock to me.
 However, nothing changed the love I already had for this tiny, whaling little boy with one large dimple!
-After visits to other hospitals, Shriners Hospitals for Children-Chicago answered our prayers and have provided twelve years of State-of-the-Art care and LOVE not only Connor, but for our entire family.
+After visits to other hospitals, Shriners Hospitals for Children-Chicago answered our prayers and have provided fourteen years of State-of-the-Art care and LOVE not only Connor, but for our entire family.

 As I held Connor in my arms following his second major surgery in the first eight months of his life, I found myself staring at the floss-like-string that was attached to his tongue and taped to the outside of his cheek to keep him from swallowing his tongue after his palate was repaired.
 My mind drifted away and I began thinking about how fortunate we were.
 Connor’s 2 1/2 year old brother, Jack, was keeping me busy at home and I was pregnant with Connor’s sister, Peyton.
 But, I could not have felt more comfortable, assured, and confident that Connor was lucky to be at Shriners Hospitals for Children-Chicago and he was going to have the most wonderful and healthy life that any parent could wish for.

 The nurses, surgeons, and staff went above and beyond in caring for every patient and parent in the Intensive Care Unit.
 The nurses were diligent about making sure both the parent and the patient had anything and everything they needed to feel safe and comfortable.
 The nurses and staff at Shriners were not only skilled and talented professionals, but were loving and caring men and women.The entire staff treated every patient as though it was their own child and every parent as though it was their sibling.
 The ICU at Shriners Hospitals for Children-Chicago was unique and different.